TimDarius/loutimalmtest/README.md

 Trigger action that is initiated when a new release is created in GitHub.
 This action will then call *release-solution-to-prod-with-inputs* to handle importing a managed solution from the Main branch into the production Power Platform environment.

 ### release-solution-to-prod-with-inputs.yml
+This action is called from *release-action-call* when a new release is created in GitHub.
+Once a new release create this action will use the Main branch to pack the solution and import into production as a managed solution.

+Inputs

+Steps:
+*convert-to-managed*
+1. actions/checkout@v2
+2. Pack solution
+3. Import solution as unmanaged to build env
+4. Export solution as managed
+5. Upload the ready to ship solution to GitHub artifact store *release-to-staging*
+1. actions/checkout@v2
+2. Fetch the ready to ship solution from GitHub artifact store